BigBabay/AsyncConverter/README.md

 ## Suggesting to use the async method if exists
 If a synchronous method is called in the async context and it's asynchronous implementation is exists (e.g method has same signature 'Async' suffix and 'Task' or 'Task<T>' as the returning type) AsyncConverter will suggest you to use this asynchronous implementation.
+Do not suggest to use obsolete async methods

 ![Suggesting method name with Async suffix](ReadMe/CanBeUseAsyncMethod.gif)